 The business community was devastated to hear the news of the tragic death of Michelle Avan, a bank executive and avid champion for women in the corporate world.
-How could someone so compassionate, successful and popular die in such a violent manner, particularly at the hands of someone who claimed to love her?
-Because the primary suspect is also a high profile professional, people began to ask whether this was domestic violence.
+How could someone so compassionate, successful, and popular die violently, particularly at the hands of someone who claimed to love her?
+Because the primary suspect is also a high-profile professional, people began to ask whether this was domestic violence.

 Statistically, one in four women across all socio-economic statuses will experience a form of intimate partner violence in their lifetimes.
 Like Michelle, an estimated 51.3% of Black adult female homicides are also related to intimate partner violence.
-Yet in spite of high profile cases and research-identified trends, acknowledgement of domestic violence as a serious social problem lags, lurking in the shadows of our collective consciousness.
+Yet, despite high-profile cases and research-identified trends, acknowledgment of domestic violence as a serious social problem lags, lurking in the shadows of our collective consciousness.
 As a society, we do not have enough frank conversations to educate people on the signs of abuse, symptoms seen in victims, or the resources available to them.
-We often have stereotypes impacting who we view as domestic violence survivors, which also prevents many survivors from finding out that they are eligible for services.
+We often have stereotypes impacting who we view as domestic violence survivors, preventing many survivors from finding out that they are eligible for services.
 We also often assume that domestic violence happens in isolation – dirty family laundry to be hidden behind closed doors – without considering its relationship to frameworks of structural violence that glamorize the dominant culture of power and control.

-Jenesse Center compiled this list of “Why Victims Stay” to increase our education and awareness on the subject of domestic violence.
+Jenesse Center compiled this “Why Victims Stay” list to increase our education and awareness of domestic violence.
 By doing so, we can collectively start to break the silence on this taboo subject with deeper knowledge and understanding:

 One reason that women stay is due to the shame and stigma assigned to domestic violence survivors.
-Oftentimes, victims themselves are blamed for the acts of violence.
-Other times, cultural narratives that promote ‘standing by your man’ — or the myth of the ‘Black Superwoman’ who is supposed to manage any adversity that comes her way — get in the way of breaking free.
-Sometimes faith can cause victims to feel shame, believing that their situation is the result of not praying hard enough, or simply lacking faith.
+Often, victims themselves are blamed for the acts of violence.
+But, other times, cultural narratives that promote ‘standing by your man — or the myth of the ‘Black Superwoman’ who is supposed to manage any adversity that comes her way — get in the way of breaking free.
+In addition, sometimes faith can cause victims to feel shame, believing their situation results from not praying hard enough or simply lacking faith.

 The most dangerous time in many abusive relationships is once the woman has left.
 The sudden realization that the object of their abuse has escaped is often enough to turn an abuser into a killer.
-Factors such as having a gun in the house increases the risk of death, and the victims are often acting to protect their other family members whom their abuser has threatened with violence.
-Approximately 20% of intimate partner violence homicides are family members, friends, neighbors, or other persons who intervened.
+In addition, factors such as having a gun in the house increase the risk of death, and the victims often act to protect their other family members whom their abuser has threatened with violence.
+Approximately 20% of intimate partner violence homicides are by family members, friends, neighbors, or other persons who intervened.

 In low-income communities around the nation, girls and women are being held hostage in unsafe places by poverty.
-A lack of resources creates common financial barriers to leaving, including lack of access to bank accounts, jobs with livable wages, and affordable rent.
-This makes victims dependent on others — in some cases, literally sacrificing their bodies in order to keep a roof over their children’s heads and food on the table.
+A lack of resources creates common financial barriers to leaving, including a lack of access to bank accounts, jobs with livable wages, and affordable rent.
+This makes victims dependent on others — sometimes sacrificing their bodies to keep a roof over their children’s heads and food on the table.

 These are just a few reasons why victims stay, as told by Jenesse Center survivors.
 To read the full article, including the factors that influence victims to leave and the barriers to escaping abuse, to learn more about Ms. Avan and how you can help — visit our website https://jenesse.org/.

 Jenesse Center is a nonprofit domestic violence intervention and prevention organization founded in Los Angeles in 1980 by Black women to address the culturally specific needs of Black survivors and survivors from communities of color.
-Its mission is to restore and provide trauma informed, culturally responsive, holistic, comprehensive services to survivors and families impacted by domestic and sexual violence, and advance prevention modalities to sustain healthy and safe communities free of violence.
+Its mission is to restore and provide trauma-informed, culturally responsive, holistic, comprehensive services to survivors and families impacted by domestic and sexual violence and advance prevention modalities to sustain healthy and safe communities free of violence.
 We’re grateful that Halle Berry has been part of the Jenesse family for more than 22 years.
-Love